Dr. Maya Angelou’s 3 Words For Living Your Best Life

-In the video above, one of her final interviews before her death in 2014 at 86-years-old, Dr. Maya Angelou said that in order to be the best human being you can be, you must follow one simple directive: “Just do right.”
+In the video above, one of her final interviews before her death in 2014 at 86-years-old, Dr. Maya Angelou said that in order to be the best human being you can be, you must follow one simple directive that she got from her grandmother: “Just do right.”
 Watch as Dr. Angelou reveals how you can never go wrong by doing what you truly believe in.

 Here, we end with one of her most-recited poems, Still I Rise.

 You may trod me in the very dirt